Skip to main content

 Primary Therapeutic Goal System rejuvenation and restoration of natural function.
 Hormone replacement.

-This approach posits that the benefits for and longevity are not mutually exclusive.
+This approach posits that the benefits for brain health and longevity are not mutually exclusive.
 They can coexist when the system is prompted to function according to its own sophisticated, rhythmic design.
 Sermorelin represents a strategy of physiological persuasion, gently guiding the endocrine system back to a more youthful and functional state of equilibrium.

 References